 Butterfly Pea Flower Tea

-- Butterfly pea flower tea is an herbal drink made from dried butterfly pea flowers steeped in water.
+- Butterfly pea flower tea is an herbal, caffeine-free drink made from dried butterfly pea flowers steeped in water.

 - Comes from a plant called clitoria ternatea that’s native to Southeast Asia.